 In addition to adductor muscles, there are several abductor muscles in the body, specifically in the hands, legs, and feet.
 The abductor muscles, move the legs away from the midline of the body and help to stabilize the joint.

 What Is Abduction

 Imagine a line that intersects your body from the top of your head to your feet, splitting in two, this is referred to as your midline.
 Any movement with both your arms or legs, away from your midline is considered abduction.

 When you raise your arms in front of you, to the sides, performing a lateral raise that’s abduction.

 What Is Adduction

-Adduction is the opposite of abduction and refers to the movement towards your midline.
-Pulling your arms, or legs back to starting position, after they have been extended would be considered to adduction.
+Adduction is the opposite of abduction and refers to the movement toward your midline.
+Pulling your arms, or legs back to starting position, after they have been extended would be considered adduction.

 Since abduction and adduction only refers to the specific movement of your body in regard to your midline, almost all resistance training exercises, will incorporate both abduction and adduction.